 Southern Connecticut State University (SCSU) participates in the William D. Ford Federal Direct Loan (FDL) program.
 This program allows borrowers to obtain loan funds directly from the U.S. Department of Education.
-Federal Direct Loans are available to undergraduate and graduate students, students earning a second degree and education certification students, and parents of undergraduate students.
+Federal Direct Loans are available to undergraduate and graduate students, students earning a second degree, education certification students and parents of undergraduate students.

 To be considered for a federal student loan, a student must complete the Free Application for Federal Student Aid (FAFSA) for the appropriate academic year and meet eligibility requirements.
 A student must be accepted as a degree candidate (matriculated) and enrolled at least half time.
 Please refer to The Financial Aid Process for additional eligibility requirements.

 Direct Subsidized Loans are available to eligible undergraduate students who demonstrate financial need to help cover the cost of higher education.

 The U.S. Department of Education pays the interest on a Direct Subsidized Loan while you are in school at least half-time, for the first six months after you leave school and during a period of deferment.

 Direct Unsubsidized Loans are available to eligible undergraduate and graduate students, but the student does not have to demonstrate financial need to be eligible for the loan.

 The student is responsible for paying the interest during all periods.

 Direct Parent Loans for Undergraduate Students (PLUS) are available to the parents of dependent undergraduate students.

 The borrower must be a parent (biological, adoptive, or in some cases, a stepparent) who is a U.S. citizen or eligible non-citizen.

 Credit approval is necessary to receive the loan.
 Please refer to How to Apply for a Direct Plus Loan for instructions.